Telephone : 01795 477475 Email : Office

 The inclusion unit is also the base for Looked After Children who have access to a member of staff for support at break time and in times of crisis.
 Homework clubs, supported by teaching assistants, are also provided at lunchtime and after school.
 The inclusion unit provides a quiet space for those vulnerable pupils who sometimes find the playground ‘busy’ at break and lunchtime.
 Older pupils can be given priority access to the school library.

-Additional pastoral support includes the employment of eight Pastoral Support Managers working across the school to include the sixth form.
+Additional pastoral support includes the employment of five Pastoral Support Managers working across the school to include the sixth form.
 They provide a range of emotional and social support for pupils.
 They work within specific communities and liaise with the Inclusion Leader.
 Our Pupil Support Intervention Manager also supports vulnerable pupils emotionally with individualised programmes.

 The Inclusion Leader and SENCO liaise with outside agencies to include health and social care as necessary and appropriate.
 The Inclusion Support Assistant liaises with Looked After Children agencies.